Skip to main content

 • Resin with fabric.

-The first thing to bear in mind when selecting the most appropriate material for the guide is that friction between moving parts of a mechanism is a two-way affair.
-That is to say, you must take into account between which materials the friction is going to occur: that of the guide itself and that of the contact surface in the cylinder, normally a metal.
+The first thing to keep in mind when selecting the most appropriate material for the guide is that friction between parts or moving parts of a mechanism is a matter of two.
+That is to say, you must take into account between which materials the friction is going to occur: the guide itself and the contact surface on the cylinder, usually a metal.

-We will choose the guide of PTFE + Carbon where contact is made with a non-ferrous metal (aluminium, copper, brass alloys, lead, nickel), or in contact with plastic materials, which is becoming more and more common in the world of pneumatics.
+We will choose the PTFE + Carbon when the contact is made with a non-ferrous metal (aluminum, copper, brass alloys, lead, nickel), or in contact with plastic materials, which is becoming more and more common in the world of pneumatics.
 The PTFE + Carbon guide material is particularly suitable for pneumatic applications or in poor lubrication conditions, as the air in the pneumatic system often contains moisture.
-In this case the contact between bronze, water and other metals can lead to corrosion.
+In this case, the contact between bronze, water and other metals can lead to corrosion.

 On the other hand, the material for guides PTFE + Bronze is indicated when the contact surface is of ferrous metal (irons, cast irons and steels) and preferably with oils or lubricating fluids.
-This is often the case with hydraulic cylinders.
+This usually occurs in hydraulic cylinders.

-Another reason for using PTFE-based guideways is the high temperatures.
-However, you must take into account that, although its temperature limit is higher than other guide materials, its mechanical resistance decreases with temperature.
+Another reason for using PTFE-based guides is high temperatures.
+Although you must take into account that, although its temperature limit is higher than the rest of the guide materials, its mechanical resistance decreases with temperature.

-The guides produced in fabric reinforced resin, and also the thermoplastics are suitable for cylinders that work with high compressive loads on the guide itself.
+The guides prepared in fabric-reinforced resin, and also the thermoplastics are indicated for those cylinders that work with high compression loads on the guide itself.
 In these cases, these materials resist wear much better than PTFE guides.

-Available sizes of guides in hydraulic or pneumatic cylinders
+Available sizes of guides on hydraulic or pneumatic cylinders

 There are also guide tapes or bands which are supplied in rolls of varying lengths, in sections and widths to cover any application.
 This allows the installer to cut the required length on each cylinder.

-In the case of resin guides reinforced with fabric, are usually supplied either in the form of a shaped ring or in spiral form.
+In the case of resin guides reinforced with fabric, they are usually supplied either in the form of a formed ring or in spiral form.
 The latter are available in both metric and inch dimensions.

 12 17 Art Blog SRT Spiral

-In addition, in our production workshop, we can manufacture rings from guide in both filled PTFE and Thermoplastics, We are able to manufacture slides in rectangular sections or special shapes, such as T-sections, L-sections or special shapes to drawing.
-We are able to manufacture slides in a very short time up to 600 mm diameter, depending on the availability of raw material in our facilities.
+In addition, in our production workshop we can manufacture rings made of guide in both PTFE with fillers and Thermoplastics, We are able to manufacture slides in rectangular sections or special shapes, such as T-sections, L-sections or special shapes according to drawings.
+We are able to manufacture guides in a very short time up to 600 mm diameter, depending on the availability of raw material in our facilities.

-Incorrect selection of guide material in hydraulic or pneumatic cylinders is one of the main causes of premature cylinder failure.
+Wrong selection of guide material in hydraulic or pneumatic cylinders is one of the main causes of premature cylinder failures.

 Do not hesitate to contact us at your needs.